aiven/devportal/docs/products/postgresql/howto/migrate-using-bucardo.rst

 ``sync`` job to use the ``onetimecopy`` and move existing data across.
-You can also use the standard ``pg_dump`` and ``pg_restore`` commands to fill the Aiven database and use Bucardo for syncing any changes to the source database and ensuring it remains up to date.
+You can also use the standard ``pg_dump`` and ``pg_restore`` commands to fill the Aiven database and use Bucardo for syncing any changes to the source database and ensuring it remains up-to-date.

 Replicating changes
 ~~~~~~~~~~~~~~~~~~~